The Navigator (Cussler novel): Plot summary

 Around 900 BC, a Phoenician merchant ship sails to a remote and abandoned colony and conceals an unidentified treasure in a cave.
-On departing, they are approached by a more powerful Phoenician vessel.
+On departing, they are approached by another vessel.
 The first ship's captain, Menelik, meets on shore with the other ship's captain, his half-brother Melqart.
-Melqart ambushes Menelik and his men but they fend them off and destroy Melqart's ship.
+Melqart ambushes Menelik and his men, who fend them off and destroy Melqart's ship.

 In 1809, Thomas Jefferson prepares to return to Monticello at the end of his second term as president.
 A thief boards a river barge carrying his possessions with orders to destroy Jefferson's research on American Indian languages.
-However, some materials survive, including an unusual vellum with Phoenician writing Jefferson obtained from the Unkechaug tribe on Long Island.
+However, some materials survive, including a vellum with Phoenician writing Jefferson obtained from the Unkechaug tribe on Long Island.
 Jefferson believes the vellum reveals that the original tablets of the Ten Commandments were concealed in King Solomon's Mines in North America.
-Worried that the discovery will lead to unchecked westward expansion, he sends Louisiana Territory governor Merriwether Lewis a coded message concealed as an article about artichokes.
+Worried that the discovery will lead to unchecked westward expansion, he sends Louisiana Territory governor Meriwether Lewis a coded message concealed as an article about artichokes.
 Lewis dies under mysterious circumstances shortly after receiving the message.

-Shortly after the U.S. invasion of Iraq, Italian-Ethiopian UNESCO investigator Carina Mechadi arrives at the Iraq Museum in Baghdad to investigate the looting of Iraqi antiquities in the chaos of the invasion.
-Senior curator Dr. Nasir tells her many items were looted by a group that had planned in advance to exploit the confusion.
+After the U.S. invasion of Iraq, Italian-Ethiopian UNESCO investigator Carina Mechadi arrives at a museum in Baghdad to investigate the looting of antiquities in the chaos of the invasion.
+Senior curator Dr. Nasir says that many items were looted by a group that had planned in advance to exploit the confusion.
 Dr. Mechadi meets with Iraqi antiquities smuggler Ali who she believes is responsible to seek the return of the items.
 After she leaves, professional assassin Adriano meets with Ali to discuss the purchase for businessman Viktor Baltazar of the Navigator, a bronze statue that shows an ancient Phoenician mariner using a compass.
 Ali tries to get more money from Adriano, who murders him to keep the statue from being sold to another buyer.